dark3ad/communication-ht19/README.md

 13. It shall be possible to connect the system to the internet via an ESP32
 14. It shall be possible to synchronize the date and time of the system using an NTP server.
-15. It shall be possible to monitor, control, configure and calibrate the system via the MQTT protocol and a broker.
+15. It shall be possible to monitor the system via the MQTT protocol and a broker.
 16. It shall be possible to log all the data/changes of the system on an SD card with a timestamp every second.
 17. It shall be possible to communicated to the system via a terminal in order to get the snapshot of the system, list and read the logged files, control, configure and calibrate the system.